 Grab some groceries from Lonsdale Green Grocer, or pick up pies from El Dorado Pies and Treats (also try a butter tart for a quintessential taste of Canada).
 If you have time for a relaxing break, stop at Japan Shiatsu for a quick Asian-style massage or get your hair cut at Joy Hair Studio; both can be found inside the Market.

-Next door to the Market, the Pipe Building often hosts craft markets and local maker fairs—look out for local distilleries such as Woods Co and Sons of Vancouver as they can often be found here giving out free samples, and their distilleries are nearby if you want to have a longer visit.
+Next door to the Market, the Pipe Building often hosts craft markets and local maker fairs—look out for local distilleries such as Sons of Vancouver as they can often be found here giving out free samples, and their distilleries are nearby if you want to have a longer visit.

 How to Visit